FrogTheFrog/steam-gyro-for-cemuhook/README.md

 ## Resetting position

 If you leave Steam Controller motionless, after a few seconds Cemuhook will reset it's position to default position.
 Basically, place controller in front of your screen if it's not moving in the direction you want and wait.

-## Multiple controllers support

-Theoretically it should support multiple controllers on a single dongle, however I had no way to test that.

 ## Icon